 View and sign up to the Diocese of Worcester Prayer Calendar

-Churches and individuals are now planning prayer events and activities at their churches or in their local area.
-During the days between Ascension and Pentecost a range of events will be taking place - we hope there will be something to suit everyone.
+Churches and individuals are now planning prayer events and activities at their churches or in their local area during the days between Ascension and Pentecost.

 Over the 11 days people around the world will be coming together to discover new ways of praying that their friends, family and neighbours come to know Jesus Christ.
 This will culminate in a range of beacon events where communities gather outside their normal worshipping patterns to worship and to pray that the Holy Spirit will help them to be effective witnesses.